 All requests for supplemental or additional appropriations are filed with the County Clerk as secretary to the County Excise Board and the County Budget Board.
 Requests are made on SA&I Form No. 388, Officer's Request for Supplemental Appropriations.
-These requests must include specific information: The Board of County Commissioners would have completed SA&I Form No. 150, Supplemental Estimate, or the County Budget Board would have completed a similar document.
+The governing board would have prepared and completed SA&I Form No. 150, Supplemental Estimate.